A Beginner's Guide to Web Development: Advanced Layouts with Bootstrap 5 - Part 4

 Bootstrap 5 comes with a variety of classes designed to make web development easier and more efficient.
 Let’s explore some of these classes with practical examples.

-class allows you to create a set of cards with equal width and height, neatly organized side by side.
+The card-deck class allows you to create a set of cards with equal width and height, neatly organized side by side.
+This is perfect for feature comparisons, team member displays, or product showcases.

 <div class="card-deck">